TritonDataCenter/rfd/rfd/0053/README.md

 to teach customers less.
 You don't have to explain how the RAID profiles work.

-It is the author's belief that while this options is interesting and has merits (and was in fact the first idea we had here), it's not the most useful idea or approach for this problem.
+It is our belief that while this option is interesting and has merits (and was in fact the first idea we had), it's not the most useful solution for this problem.

+## Exposing Disk Layout

+To enable the configuration flexibility required by this RFD we have chosen the first alternative; extending and exposing `disklayout(1M)`.
+The following enhancements will be made.

+* An option will be added to allow the administrator to specify the number of spares.
+This will explicitly include the choice of 0 spares.
+* An option will be added to allow the administrator to specify that no cache device should be allocated.
+* Support for the `raidz3` layout profile will be added.

 ## User Interfaces

 This choice should be presented as part of setting up a compute node.
 Setting this information should always be considered *optional*.
 In other words, existing installations shouldn't have to change anything in their processes and scripts.
-For the purpose of this discussion, I'm going to describe this using the world where we're exposing the specific pool layouts like `mirror` or `raidz2`.

 ### SAPI Properties

-A new SAPI property should be introduced that is used to describe the default pool layout.
-Tools need to treat the absence of this property as basically saying that there is no default pool layout and thus we should have today's default behavior.
+New SAPI properties be introduced that are used to describe the default pool layout, number of spares, and cache control.
+Tools need to treat the absence of these properties as equivalent to today's default behavior.

-The name of the SAPI property is beyond the scope of this document;
+The name of the SAPI properties are beyond the scope of this document;
-however, users themselves should never directly interact with SAPI and instead this should be covered by other means of manipulating the property as described below.
+however, users themselves should never directly interact with SAPI and instead this should be covered by other means of manipulating the properties as described below.

 ### Changes to Compute Node Setup

-When setting up a compute node whether via AdminUI or via sdc-server a new optional argument to pass the layout should be provided.
+When setting up a compute node, either via AdminUI or via sdc-server, new optional arguments to control the layout will be provided.
 If no layout is provided, it should consult SAPI using the new property described above.

-For the `sdc-server` command an explicit layout option may be specified through something like a new `-l` option or as a parameter that's at the end.
-These may look like:
+For `sdc-server` the following new command line options will be added:

+* layout
+* spares
+* cache

+When fully specified, the command would look like this:

 ```
-sdc-server setup [-s] [-l layout] <uuid> [PARAMS]
-sdc-server setup [-s] <uuid> [layout=<str>] [PARAMS]...
+sdc-server setup <uuid> layout=raidz2 spares=0 cache=false [PARAMS]...
 ```

-In addition, a similar change should be made to AdminUI, allowing a specific layout to be selected.
-Like with sdc-server if nothing is selected, it should default to checking SAPI.
+In addition, similar changes should be made to AdminUI, allowing a specific layout and the other options to be selected.
+As with sdc-server, if nothing is selected, it should default to checking SAPI.

-To help deal with the software being at different versions, the lack of a property in SAPI should always be treated as no property being set which should be equivalent to the default behavior.
+To help deal with the software being at different versions, the lack of the new properties in SAPI should always be treated as no property being set, which should be equivalent to the default behavior.

-Note, the actual way that this information gets passed to the compute node as part of set up should be worked out by those who are working on this.
+The way that this information gets passed to the compute node as part of set up is via CNAPI, which will be enhanced to add the following (optional) entries into the node.config file:

+* layout
+* spares
+* cache

 #### Propagating Failure